 The role of the PA is unique among healthcare providers in that PAs are not autonomous practitioners; the supervising physician determines what services and/or procedures the PA is permitted to carry out as delegated acts.
-Although there are established competencies and a defined scope of practice for PAs in Canada, the role of the PA is specifically determined by the scope of practice of the supervising physician and by the physician/PA relationship.
+Although there are established EPAs and competencies with a defined scope of practice for PAs in Canada (https://capa-acam.ca/wp-content/uploads/2021/09/Canadian-EPA-PA.pdf), the role of the PA is specifically determined by the scope of practice of the supervising physician and by the physician/PA relationship.
 The exact role and responsibilities of the practicing PA must be clearly defined and may change over time as the physician/PA relationship evolves.